What to Expect with EMDR Therapy in Your First Session | Horsham, PA

 Let’s start with the environment.
 Whether you’re coming into our office in Horsham or logging in for an online EMDR session in Pennsylvania, the goal is the same: create a space that feels safe enough for your nervous system to settle.

 The room is calm.
-There's no pressure to perform or "do it right."
-Your EMDR therapist in Horsham isn't going to hand you a tissue box and ask you to relive your childhood in the first 10 minutes.
-That's not how this works.
+There’s no pressure to perform or “do it right.”
+Our EMDR therapists in Horsham are trained professionals who guide you through the initial history discovery process, ensuring you feel supported from the very beginning.
+That’s not how this works.

 The first session is about getting to know each other and starting the process of trust.
-It's about getting to know each other, understanding what brought you here, and orienting you to how EMDR actually works.
-You're not jumping into trauma processing.
-You're laying the foundation so that when we do start reprocessing later, your system is ready.
+In EMDR therapy, this stage is often referred to as the initial history discovery phase.
+It’s about getting to know each other, understanding what brought you here, and orienting you to how EMDR actually works.
+You’re not jumping into trauma processing.
+You’re laying the foundation so that when we do start reprocessing later, your system is ready.

 If you’ve been searching “EMDR therapy near me” and feeling anxious about what happens next, take a breath.
 The first session is gentle.
 It’s collaborative.
 And it’s designed to meet you where you are.